Courses and Requirements

 The Early Republic, 1787 to 1815: From Philadelphia to New Orleans.

 An intensive examination of the early history of the great American experiment in republican government from the Constitutional Convention to the Battle of New Orleans.
 Focus on the origin and ratification of the Constitution, rise of the first party system, slavery and its expansion, foreign relations, Jefferson's presidency, and War of 1812.
 The Federalist to be read in its entirety.
 (Writing-intensive.)
 Prerequisite, one 100-level history course.
 Maximum enrollment, 12.

-Examines encounters between Asian and Western peoples from Marco Polo to the present.
+This research course examines encounters between Asian and Western peoples from Marco Polo to the present.
 Consideration of problems of orientalism/occidentalism and reassessment of the myth of the Western “impact” on Asia by learning how Asian peoples understood the West and the ways that Europe, too, was affected by these encounters.
 (Writing-intensive.)
 Prerequisite, One 200-level course in History or Asian Studies or consent of instructor.
 No knowledge of Asian history required.
 Maximum enrollment, 12.
-Trivedi.

 Topics in South Asian History: Photography, Women, and Labor in India.

 Exploration of the theory and process of museum exhibition curating, taught in conjunction with the preparation of a photography exhibition the Wellin Museum.
 Emphasis on the early 20th century history of Ahmedabad, Gujarat, including that of the textile industry, nationalist politics, social reform, and women’s labor, as well as the history photography and the repurposing of archival imagery.
 Students will work collaboratively on exhibition materials, including image selection and layout, catalog and wall text production, and multimedia materials such as podcasts Prerequisite, One 200-level history course or permission of the instructor.
 Maximum enrollment, 12.

 Environmental Catastrophes and US History.